suyukun666/UFO-PT/README.md

 ## Acknowledgement

-Our code is borrowed from [CoCosNet](https://github.com/microsoft/CoCosNet) and [Vton](https://github.com/sergeywong).
+Our code is heavily borrowed from [CoCosNet](https://github.com/microsoft/CoCosNet) and [VTON](https://github.com/sergeywong).
 Many thanks for their hard work.